coolerguy71/FreeBSD-QuickSetup/README.md

 ===================================================

-Currently: V, 0.35
+Currently: V, 0.36
-Too many updates!
-Needed to fix text spacing for Compositor, it was all mushed up.
+dbus was repeated twice in the KDE plasma doc.
+Thanks GrahamPerrin!

 ## Jump right into FreeBSD!